Rowland Theater

-The Rowland Theater (alternately spelled Theatre), located at 127 North Front Street, Philipsburg, Centre County, Pennsylvania, United States, is an historic single screen movie theater, built in 1917 by Charles Hedding Rowland.
+The Rowland Theater (alternately spelled Theatre), located at 127 North Front Street, Philipsburg, Centre County, Pennsylvania, United States, is an historic single screen movie theater, built in 1916 by Charles Hedding Rowland.
 The theater is owned by the borough of Phillipsburg.

 History

 The site of the Rowland Theatre building was previously occupied by the Pierce Opera House.
-Owned by Philipsburg business man J.H.
-Pierce and built sometime before 1889, this three story building was destroyed by fire, along with several other downtown buildings, on December 30, 1910.
-Then the Rowland family purchased the Opera House property on December 31, 1915, and immediately began making plans for the construction of a building which could house live theatrical performances as well as conventions and public meetings.
+Owned by Philipsburg businessman J.H.
+Pierce and built sometime before 1889, this three-story building was destroyed by fire, along with several other downtown buildings, on December 30, 1910.
+Then the Rowland family purchased the Opera House property on December 31, 1915, and immediately began making plans for the construction of a building that could house live theatrical performances as well as conventions and public meetings.
 The theatre is currently owned by Philipsburg Borough and leased to Rowland Theatre, Inc. a 501(c)3 non-profit.
 It was added to the National Register of Historic Places in 1979.
 It is located in the Philipsburg Historic District.